vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 For our subject, it is important to keep in mind that even in this period of religious turmoil and anarchy the conflict still remained internal, and is lim ited to certain local centres.
-There still was no common Hindu attack on the strongholds of Islam, as represented for instance by the Babri Masjid at the Rāmajanmabh¯umi.
+There still was no common Hindu attack on the strongholds of Islam, as represented for instance by the Babri Masjid at the Rāmajanmabhūmi.
 It is true that religious interests and emotions played a major part in these conflicts, but the fight was hardly, if at all, inspired by religious ideology.
 Nor was there as yet any mobilization of the Hindu masses which did not belong to any organisation of ascetics or monks.

 The emerging conflict around the Babri Masjid in Ayodhyā